LEGO Minions

 Kevin 109 – Bob 108

 Bob and Kevin are almost the exact same build, where you could almost rebuild one into the other.
-They have tinier detailing of prints on their forearms and v-necks, leaning a bit into a Kill-Bill sort of motif, and Kevin even comes equipped with nunchucks to boot!
+They have tinier detailing of prints on their forearms and v-necks.
+Leaning a bit into a Kill-Bill sort of motif, and Kevin even comes equipped with nunchucks to boot!
 It’s worth noting that Kevin’s little tuft of hair is a rare part in black as well.
 But otherwise, Bob is really overshadowed here.

 If we look at both sets individually, they both have their individual merits.
 Belle’s set is, at face value, way less marketable to sell.
 Due to the fact the Minions are not in their iconic gear and Belle is not a super established character in the Despicable Me universe.
-Gru and the Minions are definitely the better of the two sets.
-But I can see a slightly annoying logistical problem if a parent has a child wanting all of the Minions in the same outfit.
-Because Stuart and Otto are different widths, to get the overalls for Otto and Bob, you would need 2 more Stuarts to change them over, which then means two more of the sets.

 Sure, you could easily make more Minions that are the same width as Otto, but LEGO would have been better off selling the Minions individually from Gru.
-It would have been better selling Gru and Belle together as one and the Minions as two different sets, making three sets in total.

 LEGO Brickheadz Minions

 I believe it would have been a better marketing move.
 I could see coworkers with a little too much time and money on their hands bombarding an office space with Minions as a practical joke.
 Not like it doesn’t already happen, because at my work it does.
 LEGO should have leaned harder into the meme trend of making it easy to buy Minions and JUST Minions.
-They would have sold a lot more.
-I think fans would buy multiples of that type of set, but not these ones.

 Overall, they’re pretty good sets, but LEGO shot themselves in the foot here by how they chose to distribute them, nothing more.

-Review sets and new release announcements are provided by the
+Review sets are supplied by the LEGO group.

 Tags: